rikosintie/DevNetAssoc/chapter1/README.md

 Amazingly, on this page they provide 10 free mini courses.
 The first three are "Setting up your (Linux/Mac/Windows) workstation.
 I use Linux and Mac and I can say for sure that the guides are great.
 If you are new to Git, Python, REST APIs, you need to start here.

 [200-901 DEVASC Exam: DevNet Associate](https://learningnetwork.cisco.com/s/devnet-associate-exam-topics)
 This seems like the same as the first link but it is actually different.
+This breaks the topics down by weight ana verb.
+*       Design - You should be
+* Troubleshoot
+*    Configure
+*     Describe

+This link is a graphic from Cisco that shows the relative level of knowledge for each of those words.
+You should plan your study time around the pyramid.
+[Cisco Exam Pyramid](https://github.com/rikosintie/DevNetAssoc/blob/main/chapter1/Cisco-Exam-Pyramid.png)

-You can download the exam topics in PDF format.
+You can download the exam topics in PDF format [here](https://www.cisco.com/content/dam/en_us/training-events/le31/le46/cln/marketing/exam-topics/200-901-DEVASC.pdf).

 [Introducing the DevNet Associate Fundamentals Course](https://developer.cisco.com/certification/fundamentals/)
 The DevNet Associate Fundamentals training course is a next generation learning experience, developed to help candidates like you, study and prepare for the DevNet Associate Certification Exam available on February 24, 2020.
 The course offers high-quality DevNet Certification-focused content in an interactive all-in-one learning experience that includes built-in integrated labs.
 The DevNet Associate Fundamentals course gives you access to the materials you need to successfully hone your skills and better prepare for the exam.